Applying for a mortgage with Virgin Money

 Any monthly payment received following redemption will be returned to the originating bank within 10 working days of full redemption.
 No further action will be needed from yourself.

-Payment by Telegraphic Transfer -
+Payment by Telegraphic Transfer, Faster Payment or BACS -

 Payment by Cheque -